sean-d/neovim/README.md

 | `cs"'` | Change surrounding quotes from " to ' |
 | `ds"` | Delete surrounding quotes |
 | `ysiw"` | Add quotes around word |

+## Custom Features

+### Enhanced Definition Preview & Documentation
+This configuration includes custom floating windows for code navigation:

+- **Definition Preview (`gd`)**: Shows the definition in a beautiful floating window with:
+  - Full syntax highlighting matching your colorscheme
+  - File path and line numbers in the title
+  - Navigation options: `<CR>` to jump, `<C-v>` for vsplit, `<C-x>` for split, `<C-t>` for new tab
+  - Support for multiple definitions with numbered selection
+  - 10 lines before and 30 lines after the definition for context

+- **Hover Documentation (`K`)**: Displays documentation in a matching modal style with:
+  - Automatic detection of content type (pure code vs markdown)
+  - Proper syntax highlighting for code examples
+  - Scrolling support with `<C-d>`/`<C-u>`
+  - Clean, readable formatting

+Both windows use the same consistent UI style with rounded borders, centered titles, and helpful footers showing available keybindings.

 ## Plugins Overview